-- 4.1 The Sample collection will be carried out by Chaperones, Doping Control Officers ("DCOs"), and/or Blood Collection Officers ("BCOs"). - 4.2 Before drug testing is carried out, the Competent Officials must show their identification cards to Players. - 4.3 On arriving at a venue for In-Competition drug testing or for testing using the whereabouts information specified in Regulation 15, the Competent Officials will attempt to make contact with an official from the relevant Club.
+- 4.1 The Sample collection will be carried out by Chaperones, Doping Control Officers ("DCOs"), and/or Blood Collection Officers ("BCOs").
+During testing conducted In-Competition and during testing conducted using the whereabouts information specified in Regulation 15, a FASO may also be present (i) to act as a point of liaison between the Club and Player and the DCO(s)/BCO(s)/Chaperone(s), and (ii) to facilitate the conduct of drug testing, and (iii) to report any matters of interest or concern to The Association.
+For the avoidance of doubt, it shall not be necessary to have a FASO present for testing to be carried out. - 4.2 Before drug testing is carried out, the Competent Officials must show their identification cards to Players. - 4.3 On arriving at a venue for In-Competition drug testing or for testing using the whereabouts information specified in Regulation 15, the Competent Officials will attempt to make contact with an official from the relevant Club.
 For an In-Competition test the official would be the Secretary of the home Club or (if the Secretary is not present or otherwise unavailable) another official from the home Club. - 4.4 Any Player selected for drug testing will be requested to produce photographic identification to prove his identity.
 In the event a Player has no available identification then a third party may be asked to positively confirm the identity of the Player.